datanav/docs/technical/tripletex-youtrack.rst

    * - Tripletex Employee Property
      -  Users Property
      -  Data Type
+   * - department.id (Dependant on having wd:Q43229 in  Dependant on having wd:Q43229 in  )
+     - groups.id
+     - "string"
+   * - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - organizationRoles.id
+     - "string"
+   * - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - projectRoles.id
+     - "string"
+   * - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - sourcedOrganizationRoles.id
+     - "string"
+   * - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - sourcedProjectRoles.id
+     - "string"
+   * - department.id (Dependant on having wd:Q43229 in  Dependant on having wd:Q43229 in  )
+     - teams.id
+     - "string"
+   * - department.id (Dependant on having wd:Q43229 in  Dependant on having wd:Q43229 in  )
+     - transitiveGroups.id
+     - "string"
+   * - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - transitiveOrganizationRoles.id
+     - "string"
+   * - department.id (Dependant on having wd:Q214339 in  Dependant on having wd:Q214339 in  )
+     - transitiveProjectRoles.id
+     - "string"
+   * - department.id (Dependant on having wd:Q43229 in  Dependant on having wd:Q43229 in  )
+     - transitiveTeams.id
+     - "string"
    * - email
      - profile.email.email
+     - "string"
+   * - firstName
+     - name
+     - "string"
+   * - lastName
+     - name
      - "string"
    * - userType
      - userType.id